 What to do: To prevent cold sores, avoid contact with people who have sores on their lips or mouths.
 Once you've had a cold sore, you're likely to get them again.
 Several medicated creams, including both over-the-counter and prescription brands, can speed healing when you have a cold sore.
 The catch is that you have to apply them as soon as possible after symptoms appear.
 If you've already had one cold sore, it’s wise to keep a medicated cream handy.

 If your teen keeps getting cold sores, talk to your doctor.
 An antiviral medication in liquid or pill form is also available by prescription for serious infections.
-If your teen has symptoms of a cold sore, tell him to avoid kissing people to prevent spreading the virus.
+If your teen has symptoms of a cold sore, tell them to avoid kissing people to prevent spreading the virus.
 Don't share drinking glasses, spoons and forks, toothbrushes, or other items that can spread it.

 What to expect: Cold sores go away on their own.
 But because the virus can hang out in nerve cells, they may come back.
 Luckily, they tend to get less severe over time.